 This is one of the most powerful mind-altering chemicals.
 Lysergic acid diethylamide, also known as acid, is a clear white odorless material made from lysergic acid found in a fungus that grows on rye and other grains.
 It was originally used in psychiatric therapy and research, but its use as a therapeutic drug was debunked in the 1980s.
-LSD affects the neurotransmitter serotonin which involves control of behavioral, perceptual and regulatory systems in the body.
+LSD affects the neurotransmitter serotonin which involves control of behavioral, perceptual, and regulatory systems in the body.
 An LSD user loses touch with reality, has visions and their senses are blended.

 Peyote And Mescaline

 This is a naturally occurring psychedelic substance found in the peyote cactus and has been used in Native American tradition.
-It has been suggested to effectively treat depression and alcoholism, but the side effects of this drug are dependent on the user’s body time, personality, drug history and expectations for the experience.
-Those side effects include a distorted sense of body, vivid mental images, altered space, altered perception of time and loss of a sense of reality.
+It has been suggested to effectively treat depression and alcoholism, but the side effects of this drug are dependent on the user’s body time, personality, drug history, and expectations for the experience.
+Those side effects include a distorted sense of body, vivid mental images, altered space, altered perception of time, and loss of a sense of reality.

 Phencyclidine was developed in the 1950s as a general anesthetic for surgery, but due to its serious side effects, it is no longer used for that reason.
 This drug creates an “out of body” feeling.
 It is commonly added to other street drugs like LSD and methamphetamine to enhance its psychedelic effects.
-It can cause hallucinations, seizures and coma.
-Deaths caused by PCP are commonly caused by the user committing suicide or has an accident due to their altered state of consciousness.
+It can cause hallucinations, seizures, and coma.
+Deaths caused by PCP are commonly caused by the user committing suicide or having an accident due to their altered state of consciousness.

 This drug is used as a surgery anesthetic for humans and animals and is commonly referred to as the date-rape drug.
 It comes in a powder or pill form but it can also be an injectable liquid.
 It can either be snorted or added to a drink.